atiq-cs/cpp/MFC/P22_WiresharkParser/ReadMe.md

 - And data (optional)
 - Decrypted header for signaling

 Earlier version of this project did not use StunKeys.
 However, latest revision did include that to decrypt packets.

 However, following two source files are missing from last svn commit,
 - StunKeySettings.h
 - StunKeySettings.cpp

-For now, StunKeys related code blocks are disabled compile time using Macro `STUN_KEYS_ENABLED`.
+Due to that, for now, StunKeys related code blocks are disabled compile time using Macro `STUN_KEYS_ENABLED`.

+"ParserUtils.cpp": has some functions (time etc. related) adapted from [Sub Sync project](../../Console/SubtitleSynchronizer/).

+**App Screenshot**

 ![Running version of the parser app](https://user-images.githubusercontent.com/7858031/222569177-a9351568-602c-493b-b4e8-df822a1d4630.png)